Public Transport and Road Safety in South Africa

 - 30 per cent of households in the RSA spend more than 10 per cent of their income on public transport.

-- Minibus taxis as an informal transport system make 67.9% of a total number of trips.
+- Minibus taxis as an informal transport system make 67.9% of the total number of trips.
 This highlights the important role that a well-managed minibus taxi system can play as the core focus of public transportation, and the new transportation subsidy regime of government is shifting towards the direction of supporting this sector

 - The South African Bus Operators Association (SABOA) has a membership of more than 20 000 buses spread around the country; 15 000 of those busses are used for public transport and 5 00 are used by companies to transport their employees free of charge.